xenify-io/litepaper/README.md

 ## ◽️ Supply Distribution

-Xenify's distribution employs an exciting halving model, applying to both direct burns and swap volume distributions.
-From the 8th halving onwards, the daily distribution rate will maintain a minimum of 156.25 tokens/day.
-This approach equally divides the total daily reward pool between direct burns and swap volume, ensuring users are handsomely rewarded for both burning tokens and actively participating in the Xenify ecosystem.
-The halving schedule guarantees a fair distribution of rewards based on users' contributions to the platform.
+Xenify employs a unique halving model for its supply distribution.
+This model applies equally to both direct burns and swap volume distributions.
+After the 8th halving, the daily distribution rate will stabilize, ensuring a minimum output of 156.25 tokens per day.
+This approach guarantees an equitable division of the total daily reward pool between direct burns and swap volume, rewarding users who actively participate in burning tokens and engaging within the ecosystem.

-To achieve this thrilling distribution, the 21 million XNF total supply is split into two equal parts: 10,500,000 XNF tokens allocated for direct burns and another 10,500,000 XNF tokens designated for swap volume.
-This distribution deviates from the DXN model, which has a 0.2% decrease per cycle, and instead follows the captivating halving model outlined below.
+The total supply of XNF is capped at 21 million, which is divided equally: 10,500,000 XNF tokens are designated for direct burns, and another 10,500,000 XNF tokens are allocated for swap volume.
+This distribution model, unlike the DXN model that undergoes a 0.2% decrease per cycle, adheres to the halving model.
+Such a method also ensures a fair distribution of tokens based on users' active contributions, further solidifying Xenify's commitment to fostering an equitable and engaged community.

 <p align="center" dir="auto">
   <picture>